jhamlet/sake-node/README.md

 Define a stitch configuration.
 If `namespace` is omitted, it defaults to "default".

-The first argument to the `function` will be a reference to the current `stitch` driver; in addition, the `this` context of the function will be set to the stitch configuration driver also.
+The first argument to the `function` will be a reference to the current `stitch` driver; in addition, the `this` context of the function will be set to the stitch configuration driver.

 ~~~js
 stitch.aliasType("text/stylesheet", "scss");